top of page

 SAFER SPACES

 It’s super important to us that everyone feels they can have an awesome time when they’re dancing, and that means feeling comfortable and safe.
-For us to try our hardest to make sure that happens, we have a code of conduct.
+To try our hardest to make sure that happens, we have a code of conduct.

 Why do we need a Code of Conduct?